he-nu/settings_app/README.md

-**Simple sqlite3 commanline interface application using python3.8, for storing settings in a database.**
+**Simple sqlite3 commandline interface application using python3.8, for storing settings in a database.**

 Run with:
 ```